dilevin/GAUSS/README.md

 	./bin/Example1
 	./bin/Example2
 	./bin/Example3
-	./bin/Example4 # If OpenMP was enabled
+	./bin/Example4 # If OpenMP was enabled (OSX only)

+#### Build (Windows) ####

+In the root of this repository do the following

+    mkdir build
+    cd build
+    cmake -C ../config.cmake ../
+    cmake --build . --config Release

+To see if it worked, run the tests and examples

+	./bin/Release/Tests.exe
+	./bin/Release/Example1.exe
+	./bin/Release/Example2.exe
+	./bin/Release/Example3.exe

 #### A Note About the Examples ####
 To play examples in Gauss press 'p' once the Qt window appears.